openUC2/UC2-GIT/TheBOX/SimpleBOX/BUILD_ME/Readme.md

 This is a guide for building the [SimpleBOX and MiniBOX](../).
 If you were looking for another BOX version, [click here](../../).

-* Total price: under 150 € for SimpleBOX, around 80 € for MiniBOX
+* Total price: under 130 € for SimpleBOX, under 80 € for MiniBOX (assuming only material costs and printing everything yourself)
 * Printing time including preparation: under 4 days for SimpleBOX, under 2 days for MiniBOX
 * Assembly time: under 1 day